MikeHart66/fantomCX/README.md

 # fantomCX
 fantomCX - A 2D game framework for Cerberus X (mojo2)

+It has been released under the terms of the [**MIT license**](https://en.wikipedia.org/wiki/MIT_License), which allows its use within both open and closed source software.
+This license allows to use the library in commercial applications.

 ## Description
 fantomCX is a 2D game framework (module) for [Cerberus X](http://www.cerberus-x.com) that was created to give game developers more time to work on the actual game play than on setting up render routines, update process chains and stuff like that.